elesiuta/jupyter-nbgrader-helper/README.md

                         count, total execution count, [grade id : execution count]) of all submissions and writes to
                         <course_dir>/reports/<AssignName>/info-<NbName>.csv
-  --ckdup NbName.extension
+  --mknb AssignName NbName.ipynb FileName.extension
+                        Try and make an autogradable notebook from a plain source code file by cramming everything in the first answer cell then appending all the test cells --ckdup NbName.extension
                         Checks all submitted directories for NbName.extension
                         and reports subfolders containing multiple files of